-Study for higher degrees in the Department of Germanic Languages and Literatures (this designation was instituted in 1897) is intended as preparation for a career in teaching and research, although graduates occasionally go on to careers in other areas of education, in public service, and in the business world; see "Careers" in the Graduate Program section of the department website).
-The emphasis is on literature and cultural studies rather than on the language itself.
-However, Germanic philology may be studied in courses on historic linguistics, and in conjunction with medieval literature in German and Scandinavian.
-The resources of the department make it possible for students interested in German literature, but with a secondary interest in another field, such as comparative literature, art history, philosophy, music, history, history of science, or film, to include those disciplines in their dissertation and in their program of courses.
+Study for higher degrees in the Department of Germanic Languages and Literatures is intended primarily as preparation for a career in teaching and research (although graduates occasionally go on to careers in other areas of education, in public service, and in the business world; see “Careers” in the Graduate Program section of the department website).
+The program emphasizes literature, literary history, and cultural studies.

 Master of Arts (AM)